scaffold-eth/se-2-challenges/README.md

 await yourToken.transfer(vendor.address, hre.ethers.utils.parseEther("1000"));
 ```

-> 🔎 Look in `packages\nextjs\pages\token-vendor.tsx` for code to uncomment to display the Vendor ETH and Token balances.
+> 🔎 Look in `packages/nextjs/pages/token-vendor.tsx` for code to uncomment to display the Vendor ETH and Token balances.

 > You can `yarn deploy --reset` to deploy your contract until you get it right.